TheHive-Project/TheHiveDocs/TheHive4/User/Profiles-permissions.md

 # User Profiles management

-User profiles is a new concept introduced by TheHive4 and comming from the support of role based access control aka RBAC.
+User profiles is a new concept introduced by TheHive4 and coming from the support of role based access control aka RBAC.

 In TheHive4, users will be assigned a *Profile*, within an *Organisation*.
 A *Profile* is composed by a set of predefined permissions.